Discover Day Hikes in the Adirondacks

 Photo credit: Edmund Ressler/CNYHiking.com

 Located near Indian Lake and Blue Mountain Lake, the Sawyer Mountain Trail is 2.1 miles and offers two lookouts on the way up.
-This trail is considered mostly easy and family-friendly, with the exception of some rocky areas.
+This trail is considered family-friendly and is smooth going with the exception of some rocky areas.
 Hikers have reported seeing wildlife along the trail like toads, chipmunks, and birds.
 The summit is small but offers great views.